arkency/posts/posts/2017-07-07-using-influxdb-with-ruby.md

 ## reads

-However InfluxQL query language (similar to SQL but not really it) really shines when it comes to returning data grouped by time periods, which is great for metrics.
+However, InfluxQL query language (similar to SQL but not really it) really shines when it comes to returning data grouped by time periods (notice `GROUP BY time(1d)`), which is great for metrics and visualizing.

 #### raw data using influxdb console